-I wish to address several issues with the portrayal of the immigration industry in your piece.
-Your piece is based on the opinions of a small group of immigration lawyers.
-In the article, the opinions of this group of immigration lawyers are bolstered with quotations from CBA's review of the proposed Code of Professional Conduct for College of Immigration and Citizenship Consultant Licensees published in the Canada Gazette on May 15, 2021.
-However, you do not clarify that immigration lawyers are in direct competition with immigration and citizenship consultants.
+The article published in your paper presents an incomplete picture of the immigration industry.
+The article is based on the opinions of a small group of immigration lawyers.
+In the article, the opinions of this group of immigration lawyers are bolstered with quotations from CBA's review of the proposed Code of Professional Conduct for College of Immigration and Citizenship Consultant Licensees, which was first proposed in the Canada Gazette on May 15, 2021.
+However, the article does not clarify that immigration lawyers, whether advocating through the established governance framework of the CBA or not, are in direct competition with immigration and citizenship consultants.
 As such, lawyers have a vested interested in not only undermining the efficacy of the CICC but in suggesting a relationship in which consultants are subordinate to lawyers.